circular-o/circular/docs/resources/contributing.md

 ### Dynamic Slot Names and Expand/Collapse Icons

-A pattern has been established in `<sl-details>` and `<sl-tree-item>` for expand/collapse icons that animate on open/close.
+A pattern has been established in `<o-details>` and `<o-tree-item>` for expand/collapse icons that animate on open/close.
 In short, create two slots called `expand-icon` and `collapse-icon` and render them both in the DOM, using CSS to show/hide only one based on the current open state.
 Avoid conditionally rendering them.
 Also avoid using dynamic slot names, such as `<slot name=${open ? 'open' : 'closed'}>`, because Firefox will not animate them.

 There should be a container element immediately surrounding both slots.
 The container should be animated with CSS by default and it should have a part so the user can override the animation or disable it.
-Please refer to the source and documentation for `<sl-details>` and/or `<sl-tree-item>` for details.
+Please refer to the source and documentation for `<o-details>` and/or `<o-tree-item>` for details.

 ### Fallback Content in Slots